This website is best viewed in a browser that supports web standards.

+This website is best viewed in a browser that supports web standards.

 Awarded annually to an incoming freshman declaring a major in agriculture.
 Students who attended high school in Nodaway or Gentry counties and can show financial need will be given first preference.
 If there are no applications from those counties, the area will be expanded to Worth, Andrew, Holt, and Atchison counties.
 If no applicants from above areas, students from other geographic locations who are majoring in agriculture will be considered.

 Prospective senior transfer student with an AAS degree.
 Ag major based on scholarship and potential in agronomy field.
 Must attend annual meeting in August (expenses paid).

 Recipient shall be classified as a junior or senior, enrolled in at least 12 hours for the fall and spring trimesters, and have declared a major in agricultural education.
 The recipient shall maintain a 2.50 GPA and demonstrate leadership and participation in Alpha Tau Alpha.
 The recipient must also demonstrate high potential to be a successful teacher.

-Awarded to a university sophomore, junior or senior majoring in one of the agricultural sciences with a cumulative GPA of 3.0.
-Recipient must have graduated from a Missouri High School and demonstrate leadership skills with attributes in ethical behavior, initiative and a sense of pride for the agricultural industry.
+Awarded to a university sophomore, junior or senior majoring in one of the agricultural sciences with a cumulative GPA of 3.00.
+Recipient must have graduated from a Missouri high school and demonstrate leadership skills with attributes in ethical behavior, initiative and a sense of pride for the agricultural industry.
 Preference will be given to students who plan on returning to production agriculture.

 Awarded to a member of the Northwest Livestock Judging Squad.
 Chosen on the basis of livestock judging ability, the winner must have a 2.25 GPA or above.
 Freshmen, sophomores and juniors are eligible to receive the award to be used to following year.

 Awarded to agriculture major.
 Prospective sophomore, junior or senior with a 2.25 GPA or above.
 Must submit essay.

 Awarded to an incoming freshman.
 Preference will be given to a Lexington High School graduate with a declared major in agriculture.